Nigeria's presidential zoning practice comes under scrutiny | DW | 12.10.2021

 Since transitioning from military to civilian rule in 1999, Nigeria's two main political parties — the ruling All Progressives Congress (APC) and the opposition People's Democratic Party (PDP) — have practiced presidential zoning.

-But more than two decades on from its inception, Nigerian citizens and politicians alike are beginning to question the modern-day relevance of zoning, as well as its negative impacts on the development of Africa's most populous nation.
+But, over two decades after the system's inception, Nigerian voters and politicians alike are beginning to question the modern-day relevance of zoning, as well as its negative impacts on the development of Africa's most-populous nation.

 In line with Nigeria's zoning practice, incumbent President Muhammadu Buhari hails from the country's north, while Vice President Yemi Osinbajo is from the south

-Tukur Abdelkadir, a political science lecturer at the University of Abuja, says the decision to adopt presidential zoning was flawed from the beginning and not based on "any serious sincerity."
+Tukur Abdelkadir, a political science lecturer at the University of Abuja, told DW that the decision to adopt presidential zoning was flawed from the beginning and not based on "any serious sincerity."

-"Right from the onset it was built on a shaky foundation," he told DW.
+"Right from the onset, it was built on a shaky foundation," he said.
 "There [was no] genuineness on the part of the political leadership, especially the leaders of the parties."

 Abdelkadir also argues that the major political parties have long failed to ensure that the central principle behind rotating their presidential tickets genuinely unites voters and fosters development.

-"The purpose has since been defeated," he says, adding that a candidate or a political party cannot win an election on the basis of ethnicity or religion.
+"The purpose has since been defeated," he said, adding that a candidate or a political party cannot win an election on the basis of ethnicity or religion.

 The PDP has already agreed to zone its national chairmanship position to the north.
 However, it has deferred its decision regarding its next presidential candidate.

-At its 94th National Executive Committee (NEC) meeting of the opposition PDP in Abuja last week, former Vice President Atiku Abubakar — who stood as the party's presidential candidate in the previous election — told PDP supporters: "Where the president comes from has never been the problem of Nigeria, neither will it be the solution."
+At the PDP's 94th National Executive Committee (NEC) meeting in Abuja earlier in October, former Vice President Atiku Abubakar — who stood as the party's presidential candidate in the previous election — told supporters: "Where the president comes from has never been the problem of Nigeria — neither will it be the solution."

-However, he also stressed that political parties like the PDP still have the right to determine who represents them.
+He said parties such as the PDP still had the right to determine who represents them.

 "There is no such thing as a president from southern Nigeria or a president from northern Nigeria," he said.
 "There is only one fact: A president from Nigeria, for Nigeria and by Nigerians."

-During a meeting with local media outlets following a PDP conference in Abuja last week, Orton said that although incumbent President Muhammadu Buhari emerged as a candidate in 2015 as a result of the zoning arrangement, his leadership has had little impact on livelihoods and development in the north of the country where he hails from.
+During a meeting with media outlets following the PDP's conference, Orton said that, although President Muhammadu Buhari emerged as a candidate in 2015 as a result of the zoning arrangement, his leadership has had little impact on livelihoods and development in the north of the country, where he hails from.

 Nigeria's north has been plagued by instability, with residents long urging the government to improve security in the region